 African rhythms we play

-- Some core rhythms for djembe, dun duns and bells that every Intermediate djembe player should know
+- Some core rhythms for djembe, dun duns and bells that every Improver-level djembe player should know

-- Guinean: Balakulajan, Bao, Fula Fare, Sinte, Soboninkun, Sofa Salikenebo
+- Guinean: Balakulajan, Bao, Fula Fare, Kalah, Sinte, Soboninkun, Sofa Salikenebo

 - Gambian: Rhythm for a Gambian Song